9th8/up-to-date-real-world-haskell/13-data-structures.md

-A semigroup is a mathematical object with and associative binary operator, i. e. every monoid is also a semigroup (but not al semigroups are monoids) and that\'s what GHC 8.4 is forcing us to express.
+A semigroup is a mathematical object with and associative binary operator, i. e. every monoid is also a semigroup (but not al semigroups are monoids) and that's what GHC 8.4 is forcing us to express.

 :::: tip
 ::: title